What To Do In A Crisis

 How Do You Know What To Do?

 Below is a brief summary of what is an emergency, urgency, or a non-emergency situation.
-However, you are always welcome to call our office, 402.554.2409, for consultation in order to determine your next course of action.
+You are welcome to call our office, 402.554.2409, for consultation in order to determine the best course of action.

 An emergency is defined as a life-threatening situation and requires an immediate intervention or response.
 Examples of an emergency include, but are not limited to: